 5. Mock drills are an important part of disaster mitigation because:

-b) They are mandatory requirements of the environment management system of an organization.
+b) They are mandatory requirements of the environmental management system of an organisation.

 6. Which flood is characterised by unplanned development and improper solid waste management practices?